NethermindEth/restaking-dashboard/README.md

 ## Running locally

-To start the app in locally, run the following commands from the project's root directory:
+This project uses [Vite](https://vitejs.dev).
+To start locally, run the following commands from the project's root directory:

 ```bash
 npm i